Installation and development

 While the Elasticsearch integration with Rails makes indexing objects into the Elasticsearch index easy, it is untenably slow with millions of objects.
 We avoid this by bypassing Rails and indexing from the database straight into Elasticsearch using Logstash.

 To run this indexing process, you'll need Logstash, and the PostgreSQL JDBC driver.
 You'll need to create a Logstash configuration that reads from Postgres and writes to Elasticsearch.
-There is an example setup in script/search_indexing/
+There is an example setup in script/search_indexing/ that includes two pipelines, one that indexes notices and one that indexes entities.
+Those examples are setup to run in Docker through docker-compose.

-Once setup, to run the indexing, simply run the logstash binary and point it to your configuration file, e.g. bin/logstash -f logstash.conf
+Once setup, to run the indexing, simply run the logstash binary and point it to your configuration file, e.g. bin/logstash -f logstash.conf.

 Linting